lukahartwig/eslint-baseline/README.md

 npm run lint
 ```

-You should see a file `.eslint-overlook.json` that contains all current errors
-and warnings from the project.
-Subsequent runs of `npm run lint` will only show new warnings and errors.
+There should be a file `.eslint-overlook.json` that contains all current lint errors.
+Subsequent runs of `npm run lint` will only show new errors.

-After fixing some errors you can run the update script to update the baseline to the current state.
+To update the baseline run

 ```sh
 npm run lint:update-baseline